OfficeDev/VBA-content/Word-VBA/articles/eb27a24c-69f0-a94d-b2cb-0fc0ccb54a1a.md

 For Each shapeLoop In ActiveDocument.Shapes
  If shapeLoop.OLEFormat.DisplayAsIcon Then
- MsgBox shapeLoop.Name &amp; " is displayed as an icon."
+ MsgBox shapeLoop.Name &; " is displayed as an icon."
  End If
 Next shapeLoop
 ```